 With so many beautiful pink-sand beaches in the area, Pink Sands may not be the obvious winner of the “best beach in town” title, but it’s definitely the most popular, owing to its location on the luxurious Harbour Island.

 The picturesque three-mile length of the beach is peppered with oceanside restaurants, boutique resorts, vacation rental homes, snack shops, and honeymooners.

 Pink Sands is especially popular during low tide, when the sand is level and firm and allows leisurely strolling, horseback riding, and biking (many of the establishments on the beach offer bikes for rent, though some, like the resorts, may only offer it to guests).

 Pro-tip—Pink Sands is teeming with tourists from November to March as these months mark the season in Harbour Island.
-Plan a visit during some other time or head to a more secluded spot if you’d rather not encounter thronging crowds.
+Many consider this the best time to visit the Bahamas, so plan a visit during some other time or head to a more secluded spot if you’d rather not encounter thronging crowds.

 Eleuthera’s Surfer’s Beach usually comes alive during the months between September and February, when the trade winds’ increased gusts turn up the surf action and turn the beach into a surfers’ hub.
 (Because of the high surf action, regular beach activities such as diving and snorkeling are only recommended in the protected coves that dot the beach’s northern end.)

 Surfer’s Beach sits about two miles to the south of Gregory Town, and while it’s no Hawaii or California, this stretch of white-powder sand can nevertheless offer ideal surfing conditions on the North Atlantic Ocean waves that lap its shore.

 This jewel in Grand Bahama’s crown may not shine as brightly as the other beaches in the country, but that doesn’t make it any less of a prize.